 There is no need for mitigation to address the eventuality of the dam overflowing when more than full.
-The catchment above the dam is only 130ha.
-Even with a rainfall event of 60mm in a single day, when 78 000m3 of storm water falls on the catchment, it is puny if compared to the 268 000m3 capacity of the dam.
+With a catchment area of only 140 hectares it is unlikely that the runoff would ever get a dam of a million cubic metres to overflow.
 It is unlikely that the dam would overflow because of high rainfall events.